igrishaev/farseer/README.md

          {:db hikari-cp-pool})
 ~~~

-Of course, you can use both ways to pass the context.
-Most likely the database
+You can use both ways to pass the context.
+Most likely the database is needed by
-is needed by all the RPC functions, so its place in the global context.
-Some
+all the RPC functions, so its place in the global context.
+Some minor fields
-minor fields might be passes on demand for certain calls:
+might be passes on demand for certain calls:

 ~~~clojure
 (def handler